rachbowyer/keirin/README.md

 ## How it works
 Firstly, the benchmarked code is run multiple times to warm up the Hotspot compiler.
 There are then multiple timed runs of the benchmarked code.
-Prior to each timed run, keirin tries to force a GC.
+Prior to each timed run, Keirin tries to force a GC.
 And if a GC occurs during the timed section of the run, then this run is not included in the output statistics.
 Keirin detects if a GC has occurred in the timed section of a run by monitoring the "gc.out" log file.

 ## Rationale